Nimburg/Ultra_Phase1v4_Phase2v1/ReadMe.txt

+Please note that Ultra_results_Interpretation.pdf is the introduction to project and interpretation of preliminary results.

 This project is seperated into two distinct phases.
 You should execute phase1v4 first, then use the results to perform phase2v1.